saadmir/onepercent/README.md

 ### [POST] /v1/legislator/
-  inserts the post body into (in memory) legislator record list, if the post body is valid json consisting of following attributes
+  inserts the post body into the in-memory legislator record list, post body must be a valid json object with the following attributes

  ```
     id, name, state, district, political_party, term_starts_on, term_ends_on